 Peer-reviewed findings that inform this clinical framework:

-• Women accounted for 12% of all engineers in 2013 (PMID: 28202143)
+• Women made up roughly 12 percent of all engineers in 2013.

-• 43% of women leave full-time STEM employment after first child (PMID: 30782835)
+• 43 percent of women leave full-time STEM employment after their first child (PMID: 30782835).

-• 52% of women vs 24% men academic physicians reported burnout (2017) (PMID: 33105003)
+• 52 percent of women academic physicians reported burnout in 2017, versus 24 percent of men (PMID: 33105003).

 The Loneliness That Doesn’t Have a Name

-What Helps — and What Doesn’t
+What Helps, and What Doesn’t

 Both/And: Protecting Your Energy and Growing Your Career Aren’t Opposed

-Sarah is a chief marketing officer who hadn’t taken a full vacation in four years.
-She told me she “couldn’t afford to unplug,” and when I asked what would happen if she did, she couldn’t answer.
-What she eventually articulated was a terror that felt out of proportion to the reality — a conviction that her value was inseparable from her availability.
+Catherine hadn’t taken a full week off in four years when we started.
+She told me she “couldn’t afford to unplug,” and when I asked what she thought would actually happen if she did, she went quiet, then said, “I don’t know.
+That’s the scary part.”
+What she eventually found underneath it was a conviction that her value was inseparable from her availability.
 If she stopped producing, she stopped mattering.
-That equation didn’t originate in her workplace.
-It originated in a childhood where her worth was measured by her usefulness.
+That equation didn’t originate at her startup.
+It got installed much earlier, in a childhood where being useful was how she stayed safe and loved.

-Nadia, a 40-year-old VP of engineering, described the Both/And that changed her relationship to her own experience in the room: “I can find this genuinely exhausting and I can still choose to stay.
-I can name what this costs me and I can also know that my presence in this room matters — not just to me but to the women who will come after me.
+Simone found her own version of the Both/And late one afternoon, and it changed her relationship to the room more than any communication tactic had.
+“I can find this genuinely exhausting and I can still choose to stay,” she said.
+“I can name what it costs me and I can also know that my being in this room matters, and not only to me.
 Both things are true.
 The exhaustion is real.
 The reason to stay is also real.
-I don’t have to pretend one of them isn’t.”
-This Both/And doesn’t resolve the tension.
-It makes the tension livable — which is a different and more honest kind of progress.
+I don’t have to pretend one of them isn’t there to make the other one count.”
+That Both/And didn’t resolve the tension.
+It made the tension livable, which is a different and more honest kind of progress than pretending the tension away.

-In my practice, I help driven women step back from the individual framework and see the structural one.
+In my practice, I help driven women step back from the individual frame and see the structural one they’re standing inside.
 Your burnout is not evidence of poor self-management.
-It’s the rational response of a human nervous system to unsustainable demands, in a culture that profits from your willingness to push past your own limits.
-Naming this doesn’t fix the system.
-But it stops you from breaking yourself trying to fix something that isn’t yours to fix alone.
+It’s the rational response of a human nervous system to unsustainable demands, inside a culture that profits from your willingness to override your own limits.
+Simone once described her firm’s founders as men who “would call a woman running on four hours of sleep a machine, and mean it as a compliment.”
+Naming the structure doesn’t fix it.
+But it stops you from breaking yourself trying to solo-fix something that was never yours to fix alone.

 Enough Without the Effort